JoywinNeilLasrado/Zone-Based-Occupancy-Detection/README.md

 <h1> Zone-Based-Occupancy-Detection using OpenCV</h1>
+<h2>Problem Statement</h2>
+<p>In warehouse and inventory management, tracking the presence or absence of objects on storage shelves is crucial for operational efficiency.
+Traditional automated object detection systems often require heavy computational resources and training data.
+There is a need for a lightweight, user-friendly tool that enables manual region labeling and simple presence detection based on visual cues.</p>

 <h2>Project Description</h2>
 <p>This project is a computer vision-based <strong>Zone-Based-Occupancy-Detection System</strong> developed using <strong>OpenCV and Python</strong>.
 It allows users to manually mark, save, and manage slots of the objects areas on a static image (e.g., a warehouse shelf image captured by a surveillance camera).The system provides  users to draw and delete slot rectangles using mouse inputs.</p>